BerndDoser/SPACE_CoE_Training_2024_05_07/speaker_notes.md

 In addition, other images and tables need to be created to provide the necessary information for Aladin-Lite.

+The tool we used for visualization mentioned before.

 ## Summary and Outlook

+With that I would like to summerize.

-We have seen that Spherinator and HiPSter provide a promising solution for classifying large datasets.
+The take-home message is: Spherinator and HiPSter provide a promising solution for classifying large datasets in general.

-We can achieve a stable code base by using modern software development techniques and respecting the FAIR principles while continuously improving our project.
+A key for establishing a stable technical framework is to obey modern software development techniques and following best practices such as the FAIR principles.

+This allows continuously improving our project.

-We are evaluating new encoder and decoder models and loss functions to improve data reconstruction and reflect more image details.
+Currently, we are evaluating new encoder and decoder models and loss functions to further improve data reconstruction and reflect more image details.

 Additionally, we are assessing appropriate workflow frameworks to establish and expand our HiPSter workflow.

-Geometric deep learning would provide a direct way to train 3D structures with rotational invariance.
+We are going to test Geometric deep learning, that would provide a direct way to train 3D structures with rotational invariance.

-As mentioned by Sebastian, you can find the prototype and the source code on Github.
+Finally, as mentioned by Sebastian, you can find the prototype and the source code on Github.

 Thank you for your attention.